Skip to Content

 While many estate and probate attorneys cover the spectrum from estate planning and document preparation to probate litigation, these are separate processes and not every estate planning lawyer handles probate litigation, or has the knowledge and experience necessary to successfully navigate a complex probate issue.

-When to Seek Out an Orange County Probate Attorney
+When to Seek Out an Orlando Probate Attorney

 One of the most common services a probate attorney in Orland provides is representation of the personal representative of an estate.
 The personal representative has a long list of statutory responsibilities.
 Of course, most people don’t have an in-depth understanding of these obligations or the required processes.
 That’s why Florida law requires that most personal representatives be represented by a lawyer.